-Since its founding, the Jewish Women’s Foundation of San Diego (JWF) has awarded over $2 million to organizations and programs that benefit and enhance the lives of Jewish women and girls locally and globally.
-Past grant making has addressed a variety of areas including teen girls self esteem, needs of single parents, caring for isolated seniors, and women and girls living with hunger, homelessness and poverty.
+Since its founding, the Jewish Women’s Foundation of San Diego (JWF) has awarded over $1 million to organizations and programs that benefit and enhance the lives of Jewish women and girls locally and globally.
+Past grant making has addressed a variety of areas including teen girls self esteem, needs of single parents, caring for isolated seniors, and women and girls affected by hunger, homelessness and poverty.

 JWF maintains a “one woman-one vote” policy, whereby each member has an equal opportunity to participate in grant making decisions.

 Click here for Request for Proposal, grant eligibility and guidelines.

 JCFConnect credentials required to apply: